Jimmyu2foru18/System-Design-Project/README.md

-# System Design and Implementation Project
+# Recipe Index - System Design Project

 ## Project Overview

-This project is a collaborative effort by James McGuigan and Steven Foster for the System Design and Implementation course.
-It aims to [brief description of the project's purpose and goals].
+This project is a dynamic recipe index website that allows users to browse, save, rate, and post recipes.
+Built with modern web technologies and AWS infrastructure, it focuses on providing improved user experience, fast performance, and strong security standards.

 ## Table of Contents